shagu/pfUI/README.md

 big fan of creating configuration UI's especially not via the Wow-API (you might have noticed that in ShaguUI).

+**How can I enable mouseover cast?**
+Create a macro with "/pfcast SPELLNAME".

 **How can I checkout the current state?**
 See Installation Section.
 But be aware that things might not work for you.